theodor-at-github/ci-milestone-project-1/README.md

 ### UI Features

 To give visitors more control and confidence using the site, a **top bar navigation** for the desktop view and a subtle animated modal view is implemented.
-As personal goal I chose to code the **mobile navigation** with a [modal view](https://www.w3schools.com/cssref/tryit.asp?filename=trycss3_target_modal ) instead of using the predifined Bootstrap navigation to understand the possibilties and limitations without JavaScript.
+As personal goal I chose to code the **mobile navigation** with a [modal view](https://www.w3schools.com/cssref/tryit.asp?filename=trycss3_target_modal ) instead of using the predefined Bootstrap navigation to understand the possibilties and limitations without JavaScript.

 ## Technologies Used